Bokey Card – Sanford’s Happy Hour Any Hoiur!

-Today, Feb.
-12, in Sanford history, U.S. Supreme Court Justice Hugo Black announces the Court’s unanimous decision to save 4 black men from the death penalty in Florida.
-The year is 1940.
+Today in Sanford history (TSH), U.S. Supreme Court Justice Hugo Black announces the Court’s unanimous decision to save 4 black men from the death penalty in Florida based on arguments made by their attorney, who grew up in Sanford.
+It was Feb.
+12, 1940.

 This was clearly an important decision for the 4 men and their families.
 However, the case – Chambers v.
 Florida – is significant well beyond those who were directly involved.
 For the first time the Court declared that local and state courts must abide by the due process clause of the 14th amendment.